-I had traveled on the Delhi to Jibhi Himachal route twice.
-Both the occasions were at the time of winters.
+I traveled on the Delhi to Jibhi Himachal Pradesh route twice during winter.

-There might be several other reasons too.
-But, if you ask me!
+Though, there might be several other reasons too.

-Jibhi had changed quite a lot in terms of newly built constructions.
-Also, it impacted the livelihood of people there.
-It had allowed the local people to explore new ways for self-growth.
+Also, that impacted the livelihood of people there and allowed the local people to explore new ways of self-growth.

 Table of Contents